cwlinode/docs/docs/tools-reference/custom-kernels-distros/install-coreos-on-your-linode.md

 CoreOS can be installed using a self-contained [script](https://github.com/coreos/init/blob/master/bin/coreos-install) which automates the task of downloading an appropriate release image and copying it to disk.

-1. In order to securely download this script, it's recommended to install the appropriate CA certificates from the Debian repositories.
+1. In order to securely download this script, it's recommended to install the appropriate CA certificates from the Debian repositories:

         apt-get update
         apt-get install ca-certificates